Farama-Foundation/PettingZoo/README.md

 ## Partially Observable Markov Games API

-We also include an alternative API and wrapper to handle partially observable Markov games only.
-Markov games are games which alternate between the environment stepping and all agents stepping at once, and exclude chess for instance.
-Important existing multi-agent code bases, like RLlib, are built around this API.
+We also include an alternative API and wrapper which can only handle Markov games (of any observability).

+Markov games alternate between the environment stepping and all agents stepping simultaneously, and exclude chess for instance.
 This API assumes the number of agents cannot be changed.
+This API includes is own base class (`pettingzoo.MarkovEnv`), and so games could be made to comply only with it, though none in this library do this.

+This is primarily included for compatibility with many existing MARL code bases (notably RLlib).
+However, making environments which comply to this API only can allow for a little more parallelization.
+When working with tens thousands of agents, this may be important.

 Using it looks like this:

 ```
 from petttingzoo.utils import markov_game